Why cats won't use litter trays

 Position of the litter tray:

-Solution - If the tray is positioned in the open where the dog, children or other cats disturb it, the cat may feel too vulnerable to use it.
-Instead it may seek a more secure spot behind the television.
+Solution - If the tray is positioned in the open where a dog, children or other cats disturb it, the cat may feel too vulnerable to use it.
+Instead they may seek a more secure spot behind the television.
 Cats may not like to use a tray if it is next to a noisy washing machine or tumble dryer.
 Place the tray in a quiet corner where the cat only has to watch in one or two directions at once rather than in the open or in a thoroughfare.
-Placing food near the tray will put the cat off using it so place feeding bowls elsewhere.
+Placing food near the tray will put cats off using it so place feeding bowls elsewhere.

 Type of litter tray:

 Solution - Some cats prefer the security of a covered tray whilst others prefer an open tray, as it offers more options for escape.
 If you normally use an open tray it may be worth purchasing one with a lid or vice versa.
 An inverted box with one side cut out or careful positioning of house plants may provide the necessary privacy.
 Some covered trays have flaps over the entrance which could be one obstacle too many for the more insecure cat.

 Solution - Occasionally a cat decides not to use a tray because it has had a bad experience there.
 Giving medication or touching a cat whilst using the tray may be sufficient to create a bad association.
 Repositioning the tray to a quiet spot may help.